FUNCTIONAL REHABILITATION AND EXERCISE PROGRAMS

 Auckland

-Natalie received an Honours degree in Sport Science and an Honours degree in Biokinetics both from the University of Pretoria, South Africa.
-She has worked as an Exercise Physiologist for 10 years in South Africa and has recently immigrated to New Zealand.
+Natalie graduated with an Honours degree in Biokinetics in 2012 from the University of Pretoria, South Africa.
+She worked as an Exercise Physiologist for 10 years in South Africa before immigrating to New Zealand in 2022.

 Nina Brandt-Sandral